jimlind/filmlinkd-java/README.md

 - user
 - make the error and not found messages ephemeral
 - todos for error and not found message consolidation
-- there are a bunch of Long and Float objects scattered around instead of primitives
 - ensure caught issues send messages to users
 - support channel option for follow/unfollow/following